saintmac/vyte-api-v2-doc/docs/reference/appointment-types.md

 <returns title="Returns">

-An `Availability` object if there is no error.
+All `Appointment type` objects of this Vyteme if there is no error.

 </returns>
 :::::